 Despite previous attempts to put the situation at rest, some iCloud users continue to experience spam calendar invitations, causing their calendars to be filled with random events.

-The situation received widespread coverage in 2016, where Apple said that it was “actively working to address this issue” by “identifying and blocking suspicious senders.”
+The situation received widespread coverage in 2016 when Apple said that it was “actively working to address this issue” by “identifying and blocking suspicious senders.”

 Victims are targeted in various ways.
-The most common method is by receiving a normal iCloud calendar invitation through their calendar app, MacRumors reported.
+MacRumors reported the most common method is receiving a normal iCloud calendar invitation through their calendar app.

 Interacting with the invitation, including declining, accepting, or choosing “Maybe,” lets the spammer know that the email is valid, so it can continue to be targeted.

-Other users are targeted through web pop-ups on potentially malicious or adult websites, the report said.
+The report said that other users are targeted through web pop-ups on potentially malicious or adult websites.